ezg27/Tribe-EQ/README.md

 1. Open Terminal window and enter command ```mongod``` to start mongoDB

-2. To seed local development database and start server for the first time, in another Terminal window set environment variable SEED and run main package with command:
+2. To seed local development database and start server for the first time, in another Terminal window navigate into Tribe-EQ folder, then set environment variable SEED and run main package with command:
 ```
 SEED=true go run main.go
 ```